basvandenberg/spiceweb/spiceweb/doc/source/features_spice.rst

 Signal peaks area
 -----------------

-The same as the previous feature, this feature uses an amino acid scale to transform an amino acid sequence into a (smoothed) property profile / signal (Fig.1A & Fig.1C).
-Instead of taking the average profile value, this feature calculates the area under the profile curve under some given threshold (Fig.1C).
+The same as the previous feature, but instead of taking the average profile value, this feature calculates the area under the profile curve under and above some given threshold (see also Fig.1C in :ref:`feature_data_sources`).

 .. image:: img/featcalc4.png
    :width: 640px